-- 2.3.E.1 Inspectors: Several Officials will be assigned the role of "Inspector" who have the responsibility to perform technical inspections of the solar cars and enforce the Regulations. - 2.3.E.2 Observers: During the cross-country portion of the Event a team of "Observers" will monitor the progress of the teams and report back to the Inspectors. - 2.3.E.3 Staff: A team of "Staff" will support the Event and will be Officials during the Event. - 2.3.E.4 Track Steward: During the track portion of the Event, an Official will be named the "Track Steward".
+2.3.E.1 Inspectors: Several Officials will be assigned the role of "Inspector" who have the responsibility to perform technical inspections of the solar cars and enforce the Regulations.

+2.3.E.2 Staff: A team of "Staff" will support the Event and will be Officials during the Event.

+2.3.E.3 Track Steward: During the track portion of the Event, an Official will be named the "Track Steward".
 The Track Steward will be in control over operations of the track.
 The Track Steward will have the same authority as the Chief Inspector for track operation.